pattu777/pattu777.github.io/_posts/2016-06-25-Ansible-Django.md

 * The role `django` will execute Django specific tasks such as migration, collection of static files etc.
 * The role `services` will configure and run gunicorn and Nginx.

 Now create individual directories for each of the roles as shown below.
 Don't worry about the YAML files in tasks and vars folder inside each roles.
 We will talk about them later.
+I have also added a `README` and a `LICENSE` file.

 ```bash
 $ tree